-Intensive Training on Reconnaissance Equipment - Summer 2018 Workshop at The University of Washington.
+RAPID's Annual Summer Intensive Training on Reconnaissance Equipment hosted at the University of Washington.

 The facility engages in a range of activities including: